GeorgeGit03/Support-Vector-Machine/README.md

 ## Solution
 The solution proposed to solve the above-mentioned problem is an application that use an evolutionary algorithm to determine the parameters of the SVM, which are subsequently required in the classification process.
 After determining the equation characteric of SVM (alpha, bias, W parameters), the equation that separates the plane into two regions, the classification process can begin.

+Are you up to the challange?

+## Steps to run